Complete papers from your thesis research, with financial support

 Payment will be made into your nominated bank account (provided your bank account is verified) on the closest available Thursday of the week following commencement of the bursary or the closest available Thursday after your application has been approved whichever is the latest.

-23. What if I finish my article in less time than the bursary period I have applied for?
+23. What if I finish my journal article or book chapter in less time than the bursary period I have applied for?

-If the article is finished within two weeks of the end of the bursary period, you will receive the full final emolument amount.
-If it is finished more than two weeks early, then your bursary will be reduced by a month and your final payment altered accordingly.
+If the article or book chapter is finished within two weeks of the end of the bursary period, you will receive the full final emolument amount.
+If it is finished more than two weeks early, then your bursary may be reduced by a month and your final payment altered accordingly unless you commence work on a new journal article or book chapter.

 24. Can I hold a scholarship and a bursary at the same time?